 Driving directions: From Sky Harbor International Airport in Phoenix, take Interstate 17 North to Highway 179 (Exit 298) into Sedona.

 Planning tip: The longest stretch between gas stations on I-17 is about 25 miles.
 This is worth remembering considering that you’re driving through the desert and could find yourself in quite a predicament should you get stranded.
 In other words, fill up with gasoline before leaving.

 The best time to visit Sedona is during the spring months of April to May when temperatures range from the 70s to low 80s and the area is in full bloom.
+Sedona is also a popular spring break destination.
 Crowds do become quite heavy during this time, however, so you may also want to consider visiting during the fall months of September to November when there are fewer tourists.
 Summer months can get really hot in this area.

 Map: To help you plan your Sedona day trip, we created a map indicating all the places that are worth visiting and are described further in this article.

 How to Use This Map: Use your computer mouse to zoom in or out.
 Click on the icons on the map to get more information about each place.
 Click the arrow on the left top corner for the index.
 Click the star next to the title of the map to add this map to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu button and go to ‘Your Places’/’Maps’.